kakkun61/stack-wrapper/README.md

 This helps you when you are working with stack but developing tools don't support stack.

+To check a unveil-stack version, you give `--unveil-stack` as the first option to commands.

 This package creates 2 executable files.

 ## ghc